JakubTesarek/dbgr/docs/source/return-value.rst

 If your request returns :ref:`secret_type`, it will be obfuscated in the terminal output:

 .. warning::
-    DBGR will not obfuscate the value if it appears somewhere in request log, eg. headers.*
+    DBGR will not obfuscate the value if it appears somewhere in request log, e.g. headers.*

 .. code-block:: python